rogeliomorelos/agenda-aws/README.md

-# Agenda - Workshop 2
+# Agenda - Workshop 3

 Spring Boot Agenda - Used for Workshop 3
+This workshop consists of the CI/CD pipeline to deploy a Java API with Docker and GitHub Actions to AWS ECR and ECS
 <br>

 # Tech stack